apereo/apereo.github.io/_posts/cas/2018-02-26-cas-delegation-protocols.md

 This is a bit of a complicated scenario since you have about three protocols dancing together.
 The effective flow would be:

 - The SAML2 client sends an authentication request to the CAS server.
 - The SAML2 module in CAS processes the authentication request, sees the need for authentication and routes the request to the CAS server's login endpoint.
-Very importantly, it indicates in that request that the calling *service* is SAML2 module and the endpoint expected to do follow-up processing.
+Very importantly, it indicates in that request that the calling *service* is the SAML2 module and the endpoint expected to do follow-up processing.
 - Just like before, CAS Server routes the request to an external identity provider (Facebook in our case), whether manually or automatically, and processes the (OAuth2) response.
 - When successful, CAS Server establishes an SSO session, creates a  service ticket and redirects back to the SAML2 module (a complicated yet humble corner of itself effectively) that now is tasked to produce a SAML2 response.
 - The SAML2 module receives the service ticket, validates it and understands the user profile via the provided assertion.
 It then produces the SAML2 response for the original client application.